Policies

 Inquiries and Complaints

 The Board of Education encourages the response to citizen inquiries and complaints at the local school or at the lowest possible administrative level and by the informal process of cooperative agreement among the affected parties.
+If you have a question or concern, please contact the main office for assistance.

 Lost Books